 Forget the expense of contractors and asbestos dismantling and disposal.
 These are DIY kits that can save you time and money and make your repair quick, easy and effective in the long run.

 So, you know you’ve got a leaking roof, but what else do you know about your asbestos roof?

 Can you see any holes?
 If so, how big are they?

 Can you see any cracks?
 Are they just hairline ones or bigger?

 Got both holes and cracks in your asbestos roof?

 Have you got any generally porous areas where liquid is seeping through?

 Is rain coming through the boltheads?

 Not to worry.
 You can pop a fibreglass style repair patch over the hole to completely seal it.
 These are called SpeedPatches and they’re perfect for covering holes in asbestos roofs and remaining waterproof in the long run.
 Having been used for years to seal holes in roofs of all kinds, they’re backed up by a reliable service history.
 Plus they’re super easy to use.

-The SpeedPatches can be cut to size and used on holes from minuscule sizes up to 22cm x 12cms, although the bigger the size the less the SpeedPatch has to grip onto either side of the hole, which could affect longevity.
+The SpeedPatches can be cut to size and used on holes from miniscule sizes up to 22cm x 12cms, although the bigger the size the less the SpeedPatch has to grip onto either side of the hole, which could affect longevity.
 There are three different sizes of kit so you can find the perfect match for your project.
+Click here to buy.

 ‘I’ve Got Cracks In My Asbestos Roof’